NC Countdown to College FAQs

 Additionally, students applying to, or enrolled at, a North Carolina Independent College or University who wishes to be considered for a North Carolina state grant must use RDS to determine residency prior to consideration.

-A detailed listing of when to use RDS is listed in the Tuition Benefits section under the RDS and Campus-Level Residency Determinations section.
+A detailed listing of when to use RDS is listed in the Tuition Benefits section under What to Know.

 It is beneficial for students to complete their NC Residency Determination Service application prior to any NC college admissions application submissions.